-Angels from the corner of your eye: central and peripheral vision
+Angels in the corner of your eye: central and peripheral vision

 - Physics Core